kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW3.md

  1. How many genes undergo differential transcript usage in these two conditions (FDR < 0.01)?
 What fraction of total genes tested is it?
  2. What are the three genes with the smallest DTU p-values?
 Report both the Ensembl gene ids as well as the their friendly names.
  3. Using the plotProportions function, visualise the transcript proportions before and after Salmonella infection for each of the top 3 genes.
 What do you see?
-Is it only one transcript that changes or m
+Is it only one transcript that changes or many that change simultanously?

 ## Task 3: Visualise differentially used transcripts using IGV (1 point)